CLambert1/virtualecologist/README.md

 ## Installation

-You can install the development version of simtools following:
+You can install the development version of **virtualecologist**
+following:

 ``` r
 # remotes::install_github("CLambert1/virtualecologist")